wp-plugins/nextgen-facebook/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= Version 3.4 =
+Added the "Add a Meta Description Tag" option (default is checked) and a test for the existence of `curl_init()` function before shortening URLs for twitter.

 = Version 3.3 =
 Improved `og:image:width` and `og:image:height` accuracy.
 Added Language support for button text.
 Configurable location for each button JavaScript (header or footer).
 Additional default author options.